 In Allende del Sol, a Mexican factory and tourist town, the papers write about a serial killer.
-The government wants that theory squashed by the profilers after the twelfth rape-murder in two years on 62-year old Lupe, whose son Miguel Trejo was arrested as a suspect.
+The government wants that theory squashed by the BAU profilers after the twelfth rape-murder in two years.
+The latest victim was 62-year old Lupe Trejo, whose son, Miguel, was arrested as a suspect.
 Gideon knows from a seminar the local police captain, Victor Navarro, who claims Mexican cultural emphasis on family and machismo won't permit Gideon's profiling method to work there.
-The Trejo murder site shows Gideon that Lupe discovered Miguel is a closet homosexual, unspeakable in the macho town.
-To save Miguel from killing in prison, his sister Rosa tells his younger boy-friend Roberto Gonzalez was outside the house; he noticed a social worker, female or cross-dressing.
-Atypically, the next victim Isabella Santiago is stabbed the following day.
-The team believes it's a rapist -rarely reported, let alone prosecuted- who became impotent, probably after being ridiculed by Milagros Villanueva a month before the first ...
+The Trejo murder site shows Gideon that Lupe discovered her son Miguel is a closet homosexual, unspeakable in the macho town.
+To save Miguel from being killed in prison, his sister Rosa claims Miguel's boyfriend, Roberto Gonzalez, was outside the house and noticed a social worker, either female or a cross-dresser.
+Atypically, the next victim, Isabella Santiago, is stabbed to death the following day.
+The team believes it's a rapist who became impotent, probably after being ridiculed by Milagros Villanueva a month ...
 Written by

 Did You Know?

-Gideon states that Andrei Chaktilo lived in the "Soviet Ukraine."
-He actually lived in Rostov, which was and is solidly inside Russia, in fact it is one of Russia's oldest cities.
-Chaktilo was from the Ukraine.
+Gideon states that Andrei Chikatilo was active in "Soviet Ukraine."
+He was instead active in and around Rostov, which was and is solidly inside Russia - in fact it is one of Russia's oldest cities.
+Chikatilo was born in Ukraine, but he didn't become a serial killer until late in his adult life, long after he had moved to Russia.
 See more

 In my experience, evil is not a cultural phenomenon.
 It's a human one.